OREA Occasionally Asked Questions

 A cement park stop is located at the end of each displayed parking area.
 Your trailer will likely overhang beyond that distance when you back the tires of your trailer up to it.
 Sites 1-13 and 16 are on the Reservation System.
 The park stops will be unpainted and there will be an Green stripe painted around the fire pit.
 The Site Number is stenciled on the park stop and the fire pit.

 Sites 14, 15, and 17-21 are not reservable.
 They will show as Restricted on the Reservation System.
 That does NOT indicate that they are really not available.
 They are available on a first-come first-serve basis and are pay-at-the-post sites.
-They will be indicated by unpainted park stops and a Black ring around the fire pit.
+They will be indicated by unpainted park stops and a Black rectangle on the fire pit.
 Like the reservable sites, the Site Number will be stenciled on the park stop and the fire pit.

 All sites have a picnic table and a fire pit.
 If you want to get together as a group, there is a Community Bonfire fire pit with benches west of the Trail Entrance.
 The primary directive for using the Community Bonfire is that EVERYBODY IS WELCOME!
 There is also a pavilion that can be used if it has not been reserved for the day - and is especially nice to get together when the weather isn't as pleasant as you hoped.
 Once again - please welcome everyone!
 There is also a large grill behind the pavilion.